 What if I just want to ford the river and not use the zipline?

 Usually, wherever you cross the river, you can find your way back on the mountain pass trail.
 My friend and I actually forded the river by foot just slightly upstream of the traverse.
 But it entirely depends on the water level that day.

 If you do this, I’d recommend investing in good water shoes or hiking sandals with grip.
 It’s slightly more weight to carry, but if you are really precarious about using the zipline, it’s something to consider.
 They can also double as sandals at campsites when you don’t want to wear your hiking shoes.

-If I were doing this hike a 2nd time, this would be the first option I’d consider; if I couldn’t find a good place to cross, then I’d do the zipline.
+If I were doing this hike a 2nd time, this would be the first option I’d consider.
+If you watch my video below, sometimes you get lucky and the water level is not high at all; it’s just freezing, and can get slippery. if I couldn’t find a good place to cross, only then would I do the zipline.

 Bear in mind, if you only plan on fording the river, and if you’re just making a day trip to Paso del Viento, the water level is usually lower in the morning and higher in the afternoon / evening (more sun = more ice melts = more water in the river).
 This is why you need the harness with you just incase the water level is too high on your way back.